krugergui/Chess_Analysis_Titled_Tuesday/Database/DB Schema.md

 | Date           | Date that the event/game ocurred                          | dateISO                                                                                    |
 | url            | URL that originated the data                              | string                                                                                     |

-Note 1 - For this project there was no consideration to tie breaks, the official Tie Break method is the [**Buchholz cut 1**](https://support.chess.com/en/articles/8572860-how-do-ties-in-tournaments-work)